 Providing a quality service that delivers goods safely and punctually to the destination port while taking environmental protection, energy conservation and reduction in GHG emissions in account have been the longstanding principle and goal of Evergreen Marine.
-A variety of business management measures, reduction strategies and improvements in marine design have been employed by the Evergreen fleet to reduce the energy consumption of our ships between 2007 and 2018.
+A variety of business management measures, reduction strategies and improvements in marine design have been employed by the Evergreen fleet to reduce the energy consumption of our ships.
 A new generation of green ships is also being introduced to do our part of protecting the Earth's environment through the reduction of pollution and GHG emissions.
 IMO statistics indicated that CO2 emissions from the shipping industry accounted for 2.7% of all primary global GHG emissions.
 If left unchecked, this ratio may grow to 15% by 2050.
 In response to global trends, green shipping is now being developed by Evergreen Marine and CO2 reduction targets have been set.
 A 40% reduction in CO2 emissions by 2030 is planned with 2008 as the baseline.
 In 2050, the carbon dioxide emission rate is planned to reduce by 70% and the total greenhouse gas emissions to be reduced by 50%.

 The efforts made by Evergreen Marine towards fuel consumption, GHG emissions and continuous energy reduction/carbon reduction are reflected in the annual decreases in marine fuel consumption.
 Our fleet's CO2 emissions have continued to decrease as well.
 Our total emissions in 2019 were 36.9% (61.46g/TEU-KM) lower than 2008.